Hertog-lab/PortfolioProjects/README.md

 # ProjectList
-This repository has a collection of snippits from past projects with quick explinations of said projects.
+This repository has a collection of snippets from past projects with quick explanations of said projects.